uncenter/nixpkgs-track/README.md

 nixpkgs-track <PULL_REQUEST>
 ```

-Where `PULL_REQUEST` is the numerical ID of the pull request to track, such as `370713` for [github.com/NixOS/nixpkgs/pull/370713](https://togithub.com/NixOS/nixpkgs/pull/370713).
-You may also provide the full GitHub pull request URL instead of just the numerical ID, with something like `nixpkgs-track https://github.com/NixOS/nixpkgs/pull/370713`.
+Where `PULL_REQUEST` is either the numerical ID or the GitHub URL of the pull request to track.
+For example, both `370713` and `https://github.com/NixOS/nixpkgs/pull/370713` are valid references to [github.com/NixOS/nixpkgs/pull/370713](https://togithub.com/NixOS/nixpkgs/pull/370713).

 > [!TIP]
-> Provide a GitHub API token with the `--token` option or set it in the `GITHUB_TOKEN` environment variable to avoid rate-limiting.
+> Depending on usage, you may need to provide a GitHub API token to avoid rate-limiting.
+This can be done with the `--token` option or `GITHUB_TOKEN` environment variable if necessary.

-nixpkgs-track also supports saving a list of pull requests to check later on.
+nixpkgs-track also supports saving a list of pull requests to check in the future.

 ### `add <PULL_REQUESTS...>`